MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 Microsoft Graph PowerShell is required to perform several configuration tasks when installing Microsoft 365.
 Because future lab exercises will perform several of these tasks using Windows PowerShell, you should begin by installing the Microsoft Graph PowerShell module.
 This module allows you to perform many of the Microsoft 365 user and organization administration tasks through PowerShell.
 It’s great for bulk tasks such as password resets, password policies, license management and reporting, and so on.

 1. On LON-CL1, you must open an elevated instance of **Windows PowerShell**.
 Type **power** in the Search box that appears in the bottom left corner of the taskbar.
-In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.
+In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu that appears.

 2. Maximize your PowerShell window.
 In **Windows PowerShell**, type the following command at the command prompt to install the Microsoft Graph PowerShell module from the PowerShell Gallery and then press Enter: <br/>